 A key question about China is how to evaluate the market for your specific products and solutions.
 You may have heard the anecdote from the early 80’s when two different US automotive industry’s marketing executives would have briefly reported on the market potential for their car in totally opposite ways:?
 “Chinese all use bicycles, no market for cars” vs. “Chinese all use bicycles, tremendous potential for cars”.

 Today, we are far from those days when some organizations would use a simple but tragically wrong market sizing formula: “each Chinese will need one product; market size is 1.3 billion !”.
-Most people understand that evaluating the real potential of the Chinese market requires more sophisticated approach, including in-depth analysis of the product fit to specific Chinese needs and trends, that are often a variant of what is seen in Europe or North America.
+Most people understand that evaluating the real potential of the Chinese market requires a more sophisticated approach, including in-depth analysis of the product fit to specific Chinese needs and trends, that is often a variant of what is seen in Europe or North America.

-But it remains hard to get a feel for potential of the market.
+But it remains hard to get a feel for the potential of the market.
 And one of the reasons is that it is really hard to comprehend the sheer size of the country and, as a consequence, the real size of so-called niche markets.

 We all know that China is big.
 But we need to fully realize what this really means...
 It is large both in size and in population.
 Some specifics: